askeladdk/httpsyproblem/README.md

 }
 ```

 Use the `Details` type directly if you need more control.
-The error value returns by `Wrap` is of type `Details`.
+The error value returned by `Wrap` is of type `Details`.

 ```go
 var err error = &httpsyproblem.Details{